ICA tackled hunger in our community during the pandemic.

 ICA has over 10,000 followers. together with their families ICA forms the largest cultural organization in the region.

-ICA events have been attended by over 50,000 people.
+ICA events have been attended by over 60,000 people.
 This has meant that we have been able to touch the lives of tens of thousands of people.
-Our festivals promote a sense of community, sharing, diversity and help to breakdown barriers. between people of all different backgrounds, race, religion, color and other.
+Our festivals promote a sense of community, sharing, diversity and help to break down barriers between people of all different backgrounds, race, religion, color and other.